 Ottoman Empire - Mustafa Kemal, Enver Pasha

 Interesting Facts about the Central Powers

-- Each member of the Central Powers signed a different treaty with the Allies at the end of the war.
-The last, and most famous, treaty was the Treaty of Versailles signed by Germany.
+Each member of the Central Powers signed a different treaty with the Allies at the end of the war.
+One of the most famous was the Treaty of Versailles signed by Germany.